Skip to Main Content

 How Do I Request a Film?

-Please allow 2 weeks for the library to acquire U.S. films, and 6-10 weeks for non-English films.
+Please allow 2 weeks for the library to acquire films sold in the U.S., 6-10 weeks for films that need to be acquired from other countries.

 Faculty may request specific films for course use or addition to the library collection by completing the Film Request Form.